llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Currently the compiler incorrectly diagnoses the inconsistent definition of ``fun()`` in two module units.
-Because both definitions of ``fun()`` have the same spelling and ``T`` refers to the same type entity, so there is no ODR violation.
+Because both definitions of ``fun()`` have the same spelling and ``T`` refers to the same type entity, there is no ODR violation.
 This is tracked by
 `#78850 <https://github.com/llvm/llvm-project/issues/78850>`_.